-This blog post looks at the latest unit for my Polish Lithuanian Commonwealth army; another unit of Polish Haiduks.
+This blog post looks at my latest unit of miniature Husaria.

 Long term readers of the blog may remember that when I started the Hussars for my Polish-Lithuanian Commonwealth army I looked at three different manufacturers (see https://theviaregia.blogspot.com/2020/05/husaria.html).
 I decided at this point that the Warlord figures looked a bit later than 1620s period that I was aiming for, and were perhaps more suitable for the 1670s onwards.
 The units I’ve used so far have been from Foundry and TAG.
 Well, the thought of that box of Warlord Hussars sitting in my lead mountain had been a niggle in the back of my mind.
 Then the box was inexplicably joined by another!
 (Thanks, Phil!)
 This was too much to bear, and so I decided that I had to paint up a unit with the Warlord figures.